coderamen666/srd-v3.5-md/magic-items/magic-items-v-wondrous-items.md

 **Headband of Intellect:** This device is a light cord with a small gem set so that it rests upon the forehead of the wearer.
-The headband adds to the wearer's Intelligence score in the form of an enhancement bonus of +2, +4, or +6.
+The headband adds to the wearer’s Intelligence score in the form of an enhancement bonus of +2, +4, or +6.
 This enhancement bonus does not earn the wearer extra skill points when a new level is attained; use the unenhanced Intelligence bonus to determine skill points.

-Moderate transmutation; CL 8th; Craft Wondrous Item, *fox's cunning;* Price 4,000 gp (+2), 16,000 gp (+4), 36,000 gp (+6).
+Moderate transmutation; CL 8th; Craft Wondrous Item, *fox’s cunning;* Price 4,000 gp (+2), 16,000 gp (+4), 36,000 gp (+6).

 **Helm of Brilliance:** This normal-looking helm takes its true form and